Patrick Andy

 Patrick Andy (born c.
-1960, Clarendon Parish, Jamaica) is a reggae singer, whose stage name is a reference to his similarity to the older reggae singer Horace Andy.
+1960, Clarendon Parish, Jamaica) was a reggae singer, whose stage name is a reference to his similarity to the older reggae singer Horace Andy.

 Biography

 Patrick Andy began singing at church and in school, and began his recording career working with spiritually conscious Roots Reggae vocalist, engineer and producer Yabby You in the mid-1970s, often covering socially aware songs by Horace Andy, such as "Every Tongue Shall Tell" and "Youths of Today", which Yabby You released on his own label as King Tubby's vocal and dub 45s, giving the artist his distinctive, respected and authoritative imprimatur.

 In 1978 he had a hit on the UK based Grove label, run by King Sounds and Michael Reuben Campbell with "Woman, Woman, Woman", in combination with Ranking Barnabas, and a solo hit with "My Angel".
 In the early 1980s he began recording with producer Joseph Hoo Kim at Channel One Studios, and further hits followed with "Tired Fe Lick Weed Inna Bush" and "Pretty Me".